spren9er/tilez-vega-lite/README.md

   <VegaLiteTile {data} {spec} {options} />
 </Tile>
 ```

+Several _Vega-Lite_ tiles can't share a single canvas element, there will be rendering issues.
+Thus, _Vega-Lite_ tiles of type `'canvas'` are only working for leaf tiles.

 _**Note:** Underlying `VegaLite` object can also be used for server side rendering without **_tilez_**, see `ssr` routes in example app._